Back CAB, don’t come under pressure from Congress: Fadnavis tells Shiv Sena

 I expect the Shiv Sena to back the Bill and not come under pressure from the Congress for running the government in Maharashtra, Fadnavis also said.

 Senior Shiv Sena leader, Arvind Sawant had said on Tuesday that the party's support to the Bill is totally unrelated to the politics in Maharashtra.
-He said that the points specified in the Common Minimum Programme which was adopted by the party along with the NCP and Congress is state specific and not linked to its stance on issues outside of Maharashtra.
+He said that the points specified in the Common Minimum Programme which was adopted by the party along with the NCP and Congress is state-specific and not linked to its stance on issues outside of Maharashtra.

-On Tuesday, Maharashtra Chief Minister, Udhav Thackeray had said that his party will not support the Bill in the Rajya Sabha unless the Centre makes certain things clear.
+On Tuesday, Maharashtra Chief Minister, Uddhav Thackeray had said that his party will not support the Bill in the Rajya Sabha unless the Centre makes certain things clear.
 We have suggested certain changes in the Bill and unless the same is done, we shall not extend support to it, Thackeray had also said a day after his party backed the Bill in the Lok Sabha.